-A local agency, when participating in programs funded in whole or in part with federal funds made available by the Washington State Department of Transportation (WSDOT), must adhere to WSDOT's DBE Program Plan.
+A local agency, when participating in programs funded in whole or in part with federal funds made available by the Washington State Department of Transportation (WSDOT), must adhere to WSDOT's DBE Program Participation Plan.

-While WSDOT's Office of Equal Opportunity (OEO) has the overall responsibility for administration and implementation of WSDOT's DBE Program, local agencies (as subrecipients) also have an important role to ensure that their federally assisted contracts are administered in accordance with 49 CFR Part 26 and the state's approved DBE Program Plan, which is available on WSDOT's website.
+While WSDOT's Office of Equity and Civil Rights (OECR) has the overall responsibility for the administration and implementation of WSDOT's DBE Program, local agencies (as subrecipients) also have an important role to ensure that their federally assisted contracts are administered in accordance with 49 CFR Part 26 and the state's approved DBE Program Participation Plan, which is available on WSDOT's website.

-WSDOT's OEO, in coordination with Local Programs, will conduct compliance reviews of the local agency's administration of the DBE Plan.
+WSDOT's OECR, in coordination with Local Programs, will conduct compliance reviews of the local agency's administration of the DBE Plan.
 Local agencies found to be in noncompliance may be subject to formal enforcement action (suspense or loss of federal funds and/or CA status).
-A finding of noncompliance will result from the failure to comply with the requirements of WSDOT's DBE Program Plan.
+A finding of noncompliance will result from the failure to comply with the requirements of WSDOT's DBE Program Participation Plan.